 Most people become conscious of their symptoms, ranging from annoying aches to debilitating headaches/migraines or neck, shoulder or back pain, only after they start impacting their quality of life.Conditions inside your mouth and airways change over time, and when they affect your bite, they can cause TMD.

-Dr. Koth’s extensive training at the Pankey institute and ACORN group is based on non-surgical treatment of TMD to bring the jaw and bite back into alignment for long-term relief.
+Dr. Koth’s extensive training at the Pankey institute, ACORN group, and with the AADSM is based on non-surgical treatment of TMD to bring the jaw and bite back into alignment for long-term relief.
 Sometimes, restoring jaw alignment can be as basic as repairing a chipped tooth or replacing a missing tooth or a worn-out crown or filling.
 Other times treatment may indicate an occlusal splint or oral appliance.
 Occlusal Appliances are custom-designed and fabricated to reduce stress on your jaw, and they can only be prescribed after a thorough clinical examination.
 Occlusal Appliances allow muscles to function optimally and/or overcome issues affecting your bite.
 When the treatment works as designed for your condition, it can help the lower jaw reposition properly into its socket and thereby reduce or eliminate pain.

 In most cases, there may be an airway/sleep component that is causing your TMJ.
 These cases are often associated with bruxism and or clenching.
 Dr. Koth has screening measures that will best help determine if factor needs to be addressed in order to resolve your TMD and improve your overall health.